 I have been practicing this treatment modality since past few years, with excellent results.This method can be applied to any organ system of the body, and most diseases of the body and mind can be cured by using this method in conjunction with management by the specific allopathic consultant doctor- required investigations and medical/ surgical management as deemed necessary.
 Care givers have thus been able to help heal patients with acute and chronic problems, some of them declared to be incurable.
 It is of course very important that the patient should have the willingness and mental ability to understand and comply with the management plan to affect a cure.
 Care givers can only explain the specific processes to the patient and relatives, and guide the patient along the path to a complete recovery.
 Of course, there can be other alternatives to look at to help alleviate pains and manage recovery, for instance, these edibles can help with pain should the sufferer be looking for a natural remedy that has been proven to work for others.

 This and other case studies highlight the important role of patients’ beliefs and emotional responses to their illness in influencing their health-care management.
-Human physiology informs us that our body is a miracle of nature and has an extraordinary talent to heal itself.
+Human physiology informs us that our body is a miracle of nature and has an extraordinary talent to heal itself (although, things like living in the best climate for sjogren’s syndrome, for example, can also play a part in how the condition is managed).
 Our body has an energy field.
 Sometimes due to mental stress and worry, we experience negative energy, which blocks the body’s natural healing ability.
 Very often a build-up of negative emotions results in sickness.
 Stress lowers the immune system of the body.
 Thus the body is not protected against a disease.
 Once the stressful situation is over, it takes time for the body to switch back to its immune system.
 There have been a lot of individuals who have decided to learn how to make protection amulets to protect themselves from these negative energies that could affect their health.
 Healing crystals have always been popular but in more recent years, they have become increasingly popular as more and more people are believing in their powers.

 Meditation works largely by influencing stress response pathways.
 People who meditate regularly have lower cortisol levels, and studies have shown that they have changes in their amygdala, a brain area involved in fear and the response to threat.
 Physical exercise too is very important.
 Many studies have shown the positive effects of physical activity on the physical and mental health of individuals.
 We must not undermine the important role played by the patients’ beliefs and emotional responses to their illness, in influencing their health-care management.